 Although an IP Address is a single value, it contains two types of information: the Network ID and the Host ID.
 The Network ID identifies the IP network to which the host belongs.
 The Host ID identifies a specific IP host on that IP network.
 All IP hosts on a particular local area network must have the same network ID.
-Each IP host on a particular local area network must use a unique Host ID.
+Each IP host on a particular local area unique Host ID.